Answered By: Mary Ann Cullen Last Updated: Aug 03, 2020 Views: 1007

 OR - search results will contain one or both search terms

-NOT - search results will contain the first search term, but not if the term following NOT is included.
+NOT - search results will contain the first search term but will not include the term following NOT.